nus-cs2103-AY2122S1/ip/README.md

+# There is 1️⃣ Imposter among us ඞ

-# When 🕒 the 😍 Duke ඞ is 🧐 Sus 🧐 !!
+> When the Duke is Sus!!

 Duke Imposter is a management tool that tracks your tasks in an easily accessible and retrievable manner

+- [x] Electrical: Download Data
+- [x] Admin: Fix Wiring
+- [ ] Reactor Meltdown /by 31/12/2021

 ## Features